wonsunahn/CS1632_PittEdu/README.md

 "Target" box, and the second argument goes into the "Value" box.
 Sometimes confusing, but that is how it always is.

-TEST-2-GIVE-BUTTON - The important thing is when you use the **assert element present** assertion, you use a locator string that indicates that the element contains the text "GIVE".
-Otherwise, if you use any random xpath locator indicating a position in the HTML page, you will be checking that there exists an element in that position, but not that an element with the text "GIVE" exists.
-By the way, if you have trouble locating the "GIVE" menu, it is at the top right corner of the page.
+TEST-2-LOGO-EXISTS - The important thing is when you use the **assert element present** assertion, you use a locator string that indicates that the element contains the alt text "University of Pittsburgh".
+Otherwise, if you use any random xpath locator indicating a position in the HTML page, you will be checking that there exists an element in that position, but not that an element with the alt text exists.
+By the way, the logo with the alt text is the large University of Pittsburgh logo at the top left.

-TEST-3-GIVE-LINK - You will need to use **store attribute** followed by **assert** for the postcondition check.
-You will be storing the href attribute value to a Selenium variable (named to whatever you prefer) and asserting on the value of that variable.
+TEST-3-LOGO-IMAGE - You will need to use **store attribute** followed by **assert** for the postcondition check.
+You will be storing the **src** attribute value of the **img** element to a Selenium variable of your choosing and asserting on the value of that variable.
 Now the target argument for **store attribute** does not directly take a locator string.
-If you see the Reference tab for the command, you will see that it takes \<locator string\>@\<attribute name\>
-instead, where the attribute name in this case is **href**.
+If you see the Reference tab for the command, you will see that it takes \<locator string\>@\<attribute name\> instead, where the attribute name in this case is **src**.
 Since the target argument is not a locator string, the target selector button is disabled.
 If you want to still use the target selector to at least get the locator string part, you will have to do a workaround and enter a command such as **assert text** or **click** which allows you to use the target selector, fill in the locator string using it, and then revert back to **store attribute**.

-TEST-4-RESEARCH-AREA-COMPUTER-VISION - You will **assert text** to check that the fifth research area is "Computer Vision".
-Now, for the locator passed to **assert text**, you cannot use a locator for an element that contains the "Computer Vision" text, unlike what we did for TEST-2-GIVE-BUTTON.
-Using such a locator string would give no indication that the element is the fifth item in the list of research areas.
-For that, you need an xpath locator including "div[5]".
+TEST-4-SCHOOLS-SCI - You will **assert text** to check that the 3rd school in the list is "Computing & Information".
+Now, for the locator passed to **assert text**, you cannot use a locator for an element that contains the "Computing & Information" text, unlike what we did for TEST-3-LOGO-EXISTS.
+Using such a locator string would give us no indication that the element is the 3rd item in the list.
+For that, you need an xpath locator that includes **li[3]**, or the 3rd **li** item in a list.

-TEST-5-RESEARCH-AREA-COUNT - The logic is that if **assert element present** passes for the div[15] item and **assert element not present** passes for the div[16] item, there must be exactly 15 divs and 15 research areas.
+TEST-5-SCHOOLS-COUNT - The logic is that if **assert element present** passes for the **li[16]** item and **assert element not present** passes for the **li[17]** item, there must be exactly 16 lis and 16 schools.
 Now, for the **assert element not present** command, there is no such element so obviously you would not be able to use the target selector tool to generate the locator string.
-You will have to copy the locator string from the **assert element present** command and edit the locator so that div[15] becomes div[16].
+You will have to copy the locator string from the **assert element present** command and edit the locator to change li[16] to li[17].

-TEST-6-SEARCH-CSC - Just like for TEST-4-RESEARCH-AREA-COMPUTER-VISION, you
-should use an xpath locator string containing div[2], since it is important to check the second item in the search list.
+TEST-6-SEARCH-CSC - Just like for TEST-4-SCHOOLS-SCI, you should use an xpath locator string containing **div[4]**, since it is important to check the 4th item in the search list.

 ### Other Tips when using Selenium